elabftw/elabdoc/doc/admin-guide.rst

 Users tab
 ~~~~~~~~~
 The Users tab allows you to modify user accounts in your team.
 Make an empty search to see all the accounts.
+Admins can also disable 2FA for a user who locked out themselfe.

 Status
 ~~~~~~